Had a great time on my Manali trip with Tour My Holiday.Everything was easy and well-managed. Loved it

 Camping in Kanatal is a must-try activity for travelers who want to experience the raw beauty of

-make the camping experience even more memorable.
+the camp make the camping experience even more memorable.

 On the other hand, trekking in Kanatal is a fantastic way to explore the region’s unspoiled

-rewards trekkers with breathtaking views of the snow-clad Himalayas and a spiritual retreat at the
+that rewards trekkers with breathtaking views of the snow-clad Himalayas and a spiritual retreat at the

 temple.
 Another exciting trekking route is through the Kodia Forest, where travelers can witness

-perfect for beginners and nature lovers who wish to explore the hidden gems of Kanatal.
+is perfect for beginners and nature lovers who wish to explore the hidden gems of Kanatal.

 For those looking for a longer trek, Chamba to Kanatal trek is an excellent option, offering scenic